Study level

 Description

-This unit of instruction is designed to provide a general context for understanding Earth science and biology while considering the Humanities and Social Sciences fields.
+This teaching unit is designed to provide a general context for understanding the Earth sciences and biology, while taking into account the fields of the Humanities and Social Sciences.
 Today's Earth is not detached from its past.
-To understand the impacts of environmental and climatic transformations on planet Earth, a diachronic (long time, change over time) and synchronic (spatial variations) approach is necessary.
+To understand the impacts of environmental and climatic transformations on planet Earth, a diachronic (long time, change over time) and synchronic (spatial variations) approach is required.

 Accordingly, this EU presents the history of the Earth through geological time.
 It discusses the structure, composition and processes of the Earth.
 Issues, concerns and problems related to natural hazards are also included.
-These will also be lessons providing the foundation for students to understand the societal issues around climate and environmental issues.
-The benefits of this course are essential for the well-being of tomorrow's society, enabling the training of young citizens or future workers capable of analyzing, criticizing and thinking about past, present and future environmental and climate issues and of participating in decision-making in societal debates dealing with environmental risks.
-This course has been designed by teacher-researchers from different scientific fields (Earth and Water Sciences, Ecology, Philosophy, Political Science) showing that approaches ranging from the fundamental to the operational are necessary.
+The lessons will also provide students with the necessary grounding to understand the societal issues surrounding climate and environmental questions.
+The spin-offs of this course are essential for the well-being of tomorrow's society, enabling us to train young citizens or future workers capable of analyzing, criticizing and thinking about past, present and future environmental and climate issues, and of participating in decision-making in societal debates on environmental risks.
+This course has therefore been designed by teacher-researchers from different scientific fields (Earth and Water Sciences, Ecology, Philosophy, Political Science), demonstrating that approaches ranging from the fundamental to the operational are necessary.

 Objectives